vsr2158/aws-networking-workshop/README.md

     * Navigate to `VPC` > `Customer Gateways` >  `Create Customer Gateway`
     * Name it a `Dummy-CGW1`
     * Routing `Dynamic`
-    * BGP ASN `as allocated under core instructions "TGW AS Number"`
+    * BGP ASN `as allocated under core instructions "DC AS Number"`
     * IP Address `1.1.1.1`
  * We will now create a VPN connection:
  * On the AWS console in ensure you are in the correct region: